-The member of staff should write up their conversation as soon as possible on the Safeguarding Concern form in the child's own words.
+The member of staff should record their conversation as soon as possible on CPOMS in the child's own words.
 Staff should make this a matter of priority.
-The record should be signed and dated, the member of staff's name should be printed and it should also detail where the disclosure was made and who else was present.
-The record should be handed to the DSL.
+The record should detail where the disclosure was made and who else was present.
+The DSL should be alerted.